Everyone’s favourite TV judge, Rob Rinder has landed his own talk show on Channel 4.

-Provisionally titled The Rob Rinder Show, it will see Rinder cast his perceptive eye as he gives his authored and no nonsense take on current events.
+Called The Rob Rinder Verdict, it will see Rinder cast his perceptive eye as he gives his authored and no nonsense take on current events.

 A teaser reads: "Mixing his razor-sharp legal mind and hilarious hot takes, Rob will satirically dissect what exactly is going on with the world today and searching for the elusive things that might make Britain a better place.